-- Be willing and able to recruit foster homes to work with Georgia's foster care population, including older children and teens, sibling groups, African American, Hispanic, LGBTQ, and special needs. - ☐ Maintain office space within monitoring distance of foster homes. - Description of Director, Case Support Supervisor, and Case Support Worker.
+- □ Be willing and able to recruit foster homes to work with Georgia's foster care population, including older children and teens, sibling groups, African American, Hispanic, LGBTQ, and special needs. - Maintain office space within monitoring distance of foster homes. - Employ distinct individuals in the roles of Director, Case Support Supervisor, and Case Support Worker.
 (See definitions in the RBWO Minimum Standards.)
-These staff must complete IMPACT Certification as well as SAFE Training prior to approval. - ☐ Have an applicable CPA license from the Residential Child Care Licensing Unit (RCCL).
+These staff must complete IMPACT Certification as well as SAFE Training prior to approval.

+□ Have an applicable CPA license from the Residential Child Care Licensing Unit (RCCL).